Learn Spanish in Spain or Guatemala

 those in social work and community development.
 The medical and social work programs, in their beginning stages, are a good way to learn specialized vocabulary and get some field experience in clinics, schools, and other institutions.

 A major advantage to studying at Pop Wuj is its ease on the pocketbook.
-A week of tuition, including language training, room, board, and other school activities, is $160 to $175, depending on the season.
+A week of tuition, including language training, room, board, and other school activities, is $200.
 The other programs

 vary in price, as does the registration fee, which ranges from $65 to $185 and is actually a mandatory contribution to a foundation that supports the community development projects undertaken by Pop Wuj.